GRMN202 Intermediate German II

 - IV.
 Prerequisites

-- GRMN201 (C or better) or permission of the Department of Language & Literature
+- GRMN201 (C or better) or equivalent or permission of the Department of Language & Literature

 - V. Other Pertinent Information

 Students spend between six and nine hours per week outside of class in activities, such as reviewing vocabulary, reading, completing written exercises, working on pronunciation, preparing oral presentations, and working with the multimedia files that accompany the text.

 This course meets the Arts/Humanities and Diversity General Education requirements.

 - This course reviews basic essentials of vocabulary and grammatical constructions and presents constructions not studied in GRMN201 and provides additional material for a solid foundation in conversation and composition.
 It continues to emphasize knowledge and appreciation of the cultural backgrounds of German-speaking countries.

 - VII.
 Required Course Content and Direction